proxmox/ceph/ceph/doc/cephadm/services/monitoring.rst

 Enabling security for the monitoring stack
 ----------------------------------------------

-By default, in a cephadm-managed cluster, the monitoring components are set up and configured without enabling security measures.
+By default, in a cephadm managed cluster, the monitoring components are set up and configured without incorporating any security measures.
-While this suffices for certain deployments, others with strict security needs may find it necessary to protect the monitoring stack against unauthorized access.
+While this setup might suffice for certain deployments, other users with stricter security needs may find it necessary to protect their monitoring stack against unauthorized access to metrics and data.
 In such cases, cephadm relies on a specific configuration parameter, `mgr/cephadm/secure_monitoring_stack`, which toggles the security settings for all monitoring components.
-To activate security measures, set this option to ``true`` with a command of the following form:
+To activate security measures, users must set this variable to true, as following:

    .. prompt:: bash #

      ceph config set mgr mgr/cephadm/secure_monitoring_stack true

-This change will trigger a sequence of reconfigurations across all monitoring daemons, typically requiring few minutes until all components are fully operational.
+This configuration change will trigger a sequence of reconfigurations across all monitoring daemons, typically requiring few minutes until all components are fully operational.
 The updated secure configuration includes the following modifications:

 #.
-Prometheus: basic authentication is required to access the web portal and TLS is enabled for secure communication.
+Prometheus: basic authentication is requiered to access the web portal and TLS is enabled for secure communication.
 #.
-Alertmanager: basic authentication is required to access the web portal and TLS is enabled for secure communication.
+Alertmanager: basic authentication is requiered to access the web portal and TLS is enabled for secure communication.
 #.
 Node Exporter: TLS is enabled for secure communication.
 #.
 Grafana: TLS is enabled and authentication is requiered to access the datasource information.

 In this secure setup, users will need to setup authentication (username/password) for both Prometheus and Alertmanager.
-By default the username and password are set to ``admin``/``admin``.
-The user can change these value with the commands ``ceph orch prometheus set-credentials`` and ``ceph orch alertmanager set-credentials`` respectively.
+By default user/password are set to admin/admin.
+The user can change these value through the commands `orch prometheus set-credentials` and `orch alertmanager set-credentials` respectively.
 These commands offer the flexibility to input the username/password either as parameters or via a JSON file, which enhances security.
-Additionally, Cephadm provides the commands `orch prometheus get-credentials` and `orch alertmanager get-credentials` to retrieve the current credentials.
+Additionally, Cephadm provides commands such as `orch prometheus get-credentials` and `orch alertmanager get-credentials` to retrieve the currently configured credentials such as default values.

 .. _cephadm-monitoring-centralized-logs: